 Kathmandu to Syabru Besi

-Today we drove from Kathmandu to Syabru Besi.
-Even though it was a long one, we travelled in a comfortable SUV and had a stops whenever we felt the need.
-After the long haul on the plane to get here from Melbourne, an additional few hours in a vehicle didn't matter a great deal: we slept a good deal of the way.
+Today, we drove from Kathmandu to Syabru Besi.
+While it was a long trip, we traveled in a comfortable SUV with plenty of stops whenever we felt the need.
+After a lengthy flight from Melbourne, the additional hours on the road felt like nothing—especially as we slept for much of the journey.

-Nepal is a mountainous country, what they call hills are mountains in Australia.
-Every opportunity is used to carve out a field to plant crops, at the expense of the forest.
-In many areas animal dung is burnt instead of wood because of the overall shortage.
+Nepal is a mountainous country, and what they call "hills" would be considered mountains in Australia.
+Every available plot of land is used to grow crops, often at the expense of the forest.
+In many areas, animal dung is burned as fuel instead of wood due to the shortage of resources.

 Blog Indexes: